-Name Range Step Default Description Parallel mode Parallel mode Independent mode - Independent mode As a default, the device operates as an independent tap controller unit.
-In independent mode, all parallel operation related settings are hidden.
-Control mode AutoManual - Auto Whether automatic tap control is in use or not.
+Name Range Step Default Description Control mode AutoManual - Auto Whether automatic tap control is in use or not.
 This setting can be bypassed with logic programming.
 Local parallel hierarchy Master & follower Circulating reactive current - Master & follower Parallel control method selection.
 In "master follower" mode, the master operates as an independent transformer and the follower operates based on leading device operations.
 In "circulating reactive current" mode, all devices are controlling based on a formula that is trying to minimize the circulating current and voltage difference between parallel controlled transformers.
-Status FollowerMaster - - Follower device is trying to mimic either master device tap position or tap +/- control pulses.
+Status (when master & follower hierarchy is selected) FollowerMaster - - Follower device is trying to mimic either master device tap position or tap +/- control pulses.
 There can be only one master device selected at a time.
 When communication is operational between the devices, "only one master" is monitored automatically and it is not possible to choose two masters simultaneously.
 Follow operation Follow master raise/lower commands Follow master tap position Follow master raise / lower commands Follower devices are giving tap +/- commands based on either master tap position or master raise/lower commands.
+Allowed tap difference No diff1-8 steps - 1 steps In case master device operates and following device leaves behind for more than allowed tap difference, a tap difference error will take place if maximum allowed tap difference time is exceeded.
+Maximum allowed tap difference time 0.01800.0 s 0.1 s 60 s Please see the description above (Allowed tap difference).
+Transformer rated apparent power (Sn) 1.0400.0 MVA 0.1 MVA 40.0 MVA Transformer rated voltage (Un) 1.0400.0 kV 0.1 kV 20.0 kV These values are used for calculating transformer Xk value.
+Xk value is used in circulating current control mode.
+Transformer short circuit impedance (Zk%) 1.020.0 % 0.1 % 3.0 % Local parallel transformer ID 19 1 N/A Device ID.
+Each voltage regulating device must have a unique ID number to operate correctly and without communication alarm.
+Always start choosing device IDs from 1 and proceed accordingly with second, and then third optional third device etc.